rborder/SL_REML/readme.md

  - `SLDF_REML_numba` compiled variant of `SLDF_REML` above

-In contrast to `SLDF_REML`, `SLDF_REML_numba` assumes all covariates have been projected out of the genotype and phenotype data
+In contrast to `SLDF_REML`, `SLDF_REML_numba` assumes all covariates have been projected out of the genotype and phenotype data.
+See the `SL_REML_v0.1b` directory for installation instructions and a toy example.